Georgia Mugshot Removal

-The state of georgia has enacted two laws to help prevent Georgia residents from becoming mugshot victims.
+The state of Georgia has enacted two laws to help prevent Georgia residents from becoming mugshot victims.
 In 2013 Ga.
-Code 10-393.5 required that mugshot companies be required to remove images of any arrest that is eligible for restriction or restricted.
+Code 10-393.5 required that mugshot companies be required to remove images of any arrest that is eligible for restriction or restriction.
 Mugshot publishers are required to remove the image within 30 days of receiving a written request.
-Website that do not comply will face will face civil and criminal penalties.
+A website that does not comply will face civil and criminal penalties.

 The second law explicitly states that companies cannot access booking photos for the purpose of publishing them online and then charging a fee for the removal of said image.

 Georgia residents are protected from the extortion tactics of mugshot publishers.
-Resident need to submit a formal request via certified mail, return receipt requested or statutory overnight delivery to the registered agent, principal place of business or the primary residence of the person who publishes the website.
+Resident needs to submit a formal request via certified mail, return receipt requested or statutory overnight delivery to the registered agent, principal place of business, or the primary residence of the person who publishes the website.